All Episodes

 It's being dishonest.

-Um yeah, I'm telling you, because that's what people think.
+Yeah, I'm telling you, because that's what people think.

 That's what people think about Wall Street, is what they saw in the movies.

-Why are why why do you think the reason is what is the main reason why most companies are purchased this way?
+What is the main reason why most companies are purchased this way?

 They're investments.

-Uh yeah, it's like it's like an uh I I Well, but isn't it because they're distressed?
+Well, but isn't it because they're distressed?

-Yeah, they were they were going down anyway.
+Yeah, they were going down anyway.

-They were they were sinking.
+They were sinking.

 All right.

-They're going down Anyway.
+They're going down anyway.

 In many cases, they are saved.

-Some cases they're not.
+Some cases, they're not.

 But in many cases, they are saved.